nidadu/Warp-firmware/README.md

+Author: Nida Duobaite, nd435, Peterhouse college.

-This contains the embedded system code for Coursework 5 on the plant health monitor.
+This contains the embedded system code for Coursework 5 on the plant health monitor providing live data on temperature, relative humidity and soil moisture with its forecast.

 In comparison with the original Warp firmware, this also has 2 sensor drivers:
   Warp-firmware/src/boot/ksdk1.1.0/devSI7021_new.c for a Si7021 temperature and humidity sensor and